Fire Country Flora

 Native plant stewardship for fire-adapted landscapes

-Not every burned landscape needs planting.Our goal is to support careful, locally informed stewardship where help is actually useful.
+Not every burned landscape needs planting.
+Some places may still benefit from targeted support, especially where soil is vulnerable or native recovery is struggling.Our goal is to support careful, locally informed stewardship where help is actually useful.
 We will do this through education, seed sharing, small-scale propagation, and partnership.

 Our project is based in Calaveras County, California.
 We are starting small by learning from local conservation partners, growing a modest variety of native plants to donate, and exploring ways to support neighbors who want to care for land with ecological humility.We are currently exploring:- small-scale native plant propagation